Amateur Radio Revealed

 Discover the most recent episodes of TX Factor on our Youtube Channel

-In our recent free-to-enter draw, we’ve just given away a great bundle of prizes.
-Courtesy of ML&S, the new Yaesu FT-4XE dual-band handie, and from the RSGB, not one but four exciting radio-related books including the 2019 RSGB Yearbook.
+In our current free-to-enter draws, we’ve two separate prizes.
+Courtesy of ML&S, the new Yaesu FT-4XE dual-band handie, and from the RSGB, two exciting radio-related books: Hamsats & Amsats and the 2019 Prefix Guide.

 Our previous episodes